Eva-Kuk/unique-wings/TESTING.md

 `./unique_wings/settings.py:150:80: E501 line too long (82 > 79 characters)` - password validators no changes was applied in case of causing other errors

 ## Further Testing
+Every time when changes were made the website was tested .
 Additional tests after changes were made
 - PEP8 for view.py for products app - no errors or warnings
 - PEP8 for view.py for blog app have - no errors or warnings
 - jshint for quantity_input_stripe.html - 7 warnings no errors wasn't sure how to change them as the code was implement from Boutique Ado project and those values are needed for code to work.
  ![jshint-quantity-input-stripe](wireframes/testing/accessibility-home.png)
-- html validator - product detail - no errors or warnings
+- html validator - product detail/contact/signin/signout/register - no errors or warnings

 ### Overflow
 - The website was tested for overflow using [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) chrome extension.